turbot/guardrails-docs/docs/getting-started/getting-started-azure/enable-policy-pack/index.md

 - Completion of the previous guides in this series.
 - Access to the Guardrails console with administrative privileges.
-- Access to the Azure console with the ability to create and modify storage accounts.
+- Access to the Azure portal with the ability to create and modify storage accounts.

 ## Step 1: Check storage account TLS setting in Azure